 Faroe has seen a long history of settlers and kingdoms ruling the islands and people, with Norway (and, at times, Denmark) controlling the population from c.
 1000 through 1814.
 As a result of the Treaty of Keil, Denmark began exclusive official rule in 1814.
 In 1946, the population voted for independence, and after a bit of turmoil, Faroe was granted home rule in 1948.
 Such a long history of occupation and geographical isolation has resulted in a population that is very insulated and proud of its culture and history, but also incredibly worldly, as the vast majority of young Faroese travel to Denmark for (free) university education.
 Most Faroese speak at least 3 languages fluently, with Danish, Faroese, and English being the most common.

 L / One of the many quaint villages we drove past.
-R / Meghan and Amber in the distance on our hike.
+R /Meghan and Amber in the distance on our hike.
+OUR TRIP

 We spent a bit of time in the car, as the shape of the islands, small population density, and long distance between villages resulted in long, curvy roads that meander around (and sometimes through!) mountains.
 The views were breathtaking at every single turn, and we spent the time happily staring out the windows, mouths open in astonishment, at the landscape and architecture.